ranmeizi/grafana-ProEditTable-panel/README.md

 ### ui lib

-I prefer you to use @grafana/ui to contribute your ui component, but you also can use ant-design ,dont forget to resolve the grafana theme for ant
+I recommended use @grafana/ui to contribute your ui component, but you also can use ant-design ,dont forget to resolve the grafana theme for ant

 ## usage